This company is not yet accredited. To learn more, see reviews below or submit your own.

 The bank applied three $30 and one $35 overdraft fee between 08/10/09 and 08/11/09, resulting in the checking account to go into negative balance by $113.70.
 Is that kind of rapid firepower even legal?
 What kind of business practice is that?
 I've been a customer with this bank for the last 16 years.

+I had to cover a check for 399 for lipa.
+It was memorial weekend and I didnt make it to the bank in time.
+So first thing tues morning I went with the 210.00 to cover the balance, which i knew it was my fault.
+But every little check snoballed to 30.00 bounce fee which totals 210.00.
 When i went there tues morning they said my account was 1.33 in the positive.
 Only to find out they charged me 30.00 2 more times and again the next day.
 I am collecting uemployment and I only recieved 125.
 Astoria fedaerl deducted it all.
 Now the 1st check i can see but the other 6 isnt right and unjustified.
 After pleading with them i only recieved 2 back.
 Still i was ripped out for 150.00.
+Please help!!!!

 My husband and I was offered a stipulation agreement by Astoria to prevent forclosur.
 As per the agreement we had to pay $8000.00 and thern $2780.00 by March 27, 2000.
 In the mean time we sold the property as per the pay off but the two payments were not applied nor were they refunded.
 No specific explanation was given and all communication has ceased.